20 Other Ways to Say “Beating Around The Bush”

 • Example 2: Instead of clarifying the situation, she kept talking in circles and confusing everyone.

-See also 20 Other Ways to Say “You Look Hot”
+See also 20 Other Ways to Say "Have a Good Day"

 6. Dodging the Question